daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 - Verification: Test
 - Safety Impact: None

+#### REQ-TRAQ-SWL-70 Distinguish code and tests

+Reqtraq SHALL tag all code links with its type (implementation or tests) after parsing it.

+##### Attributes:
+- Parents: REQ-TRAQ-SWH-19
+- Rationale:
+- Verification: Test
+- Safety Impact: None

 ### diff.go

 Functions which compare two requirements graphs and return a map-of-slice-of-strings structure which describe how they differ.